cazala/coin-hive/README.md

 All the following environment variables can be used to configure the miner from the outside:

-- `SITE_KEY`: Coin-Hive's Site Key
+- `COINHIVE_SITE_KEY`: Coin-Hive's Site Key

-- `INTERVAL`: The interval on which the miner reports an update
+- `COINHIVE_INTERVAL`: The interval on which the miner reports an update

-- `PORT`: The port that will be used to launch the server, and where puppeteer will point to
+- `COINHIVE_PORT`: The port that will be used to launch the server, and where puppeteer will point to

-- `HOST`: The host that will be used to launch the server, and where puppeteer will point to
+- `COINHIVE_HOST`: The host that will be used to launch the server, and where puppeteer will point to

-- `PUPPETEER_URL`: In case you don't want to point puppeteer to the local server, you can use this to make it point somewhere else where the miner is served (ie: `PUPPETEER_URL=http://coin-hive.herokuapp.com`)
+- `COINHIVE_PUPPETEER_URL`: In case you don't want to point puppeteer to the local server, you can use this to make it point somewhere else where the miner is served (ie: `PUPPETEER_URL=http://coin-hive.herokuapp.com`)

 ## Requisites